TilleyCodes/Planning_-_Design_Documentation/README.md

 ![Date Distribution Diagram](images/data_distribution.png)

-In client/server architecture, data can be stored and processed in different ways:
+In client/server architecture, data can be stored and processed in different ways to optimise performance and security:

 1. **centralised storage:** data is stored on the server like MongoDB
 2. **cached Data:** frequently accessed data like doctor lists is cached to improve performance